YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 structures.
 Therafter, any attempt to call a YottaDB function produces a :code:`YDB_ERR_CALLINAFTERXIT` error.

+Note that:

-Note that a typical application should not need to call :code:`ydb_exit()`, but should instead just terminate with a call to :code:`exit()` which will perform any cleanup needed by YottaDB.
+- a typical application should not need to call :code:`ydb_exit()`, but should instead just terminate with a call to :code:`exit()` which will perform any cleanup needed by YottaDB; and
+- calling :code:`ydb_exit()` before calling any other YottaDB function does nothing, i.e., it is a no-op.

 :code:`ydb_exit()` returns :code:`YDB_OK` on success, and a positive non-zero value on error.
 If :code:`ydb_exit()` has already been called, later calls to :code:`ydb_exit()` in the same process return :code:`YDB_OK` with no further action, since all resources related to YottaDB are already cleaned up by the first call.

-If an external call attempts to call :code:`ydb_exit()`, a - :code:`YDB_ERR_INVYDBEXIT` error is returned, since YottaDB is required to remain operational even after the external call returns.
+If an external call attempts to call :code:`ydb_exit()`, a :code:`YDB_ERR_INVYDBEXIT` error is returned, since YottaDB is required to remain operational even after the external call returns.
 For information about this error, see `INVYDBEXIT <https://docs.yottadb.com/MessageRecovery/errors.html#invydbexit>`_ in the Messages and Recovery Procedures guide.